Minimal-APIs/minimal-apis.github.io/src/docs/quickstart.md

 ## HTTP Methods

 So far we've shown `MapGet` which allows you to specify a HTTP Get action, which is what a browser sends when you go to a URL.
 But there are other HTTP methods you are likely to want and you can use other Map methods to get those, for example `MapPost` or `MapPut`.
 The other Map methods work the same as `MapGet` that we've already seen but responds to a post or put respectively.
-You can learn more about [HTTP verbs here]().
+You can learn more about [HTTP request methods here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
 For now, think of using `Post` when sending data to the app and `Get` when getting data from the app.

 ```csharp
 app.MapGet("/hello", () => "Hello World!");